ovcharovcoder/avif-preview/README.md

 ---

-## 🛠 Installation
+## 🛠 Installation & Usage

 1. Open **VS Code → Extensions** (`Ctrl+Shift+X` / `Cmd+Shift+X`).
 2. Search for Avif Preview and click Install.

-3. Open any file with the .avif extension — it will automatically open in the new preview editor.
+To preview an AVIF file:

+- Right-click on a .avif file in Explorer and select Open Avif Preview.
+- You can select a single file or multiple files — multiple files will be added to the gallery (up to 3 images).

 ---